Doge-is-Dope/Political-Preparedness/README.md

 - [Data Binding](https://developer.android.com/topic/libraries/data-binding/) with binding adapters
 - [Navigation](https://developer.android.com/topic/libraries/architecture/navigation/) with the SafeArgs plugin for parameter passing between fragments

+### Get started

+1. Go to [Google Cloud Console](https://console.cloud.google.com/) to create a project and generate an Civics API Key
+2. Paste the API Key in CivicsHttpClient

 ## Report Issues

 Notice any issues with a repository?
 Please file a github issue in the repository.